-- 1. Prior to each administration of radiation requiring a written directive, the identity of the human patient must be verified by more than one method.
-The identification of the human patient may be made by any two of the following methods. - A. Confirming the human patient's identification by using a photo or other ID - B. Requesting of, receiving a statement from , and confirming the human patient's name from the human patient - C. Requesting from, receiving a statement from, and confirming the human patient's name from a companion of the human patient - D. Requesting and confirming, using the human patient's record, the human patient's date of birth, address, social security number, or signature - E. Confirming the human patient's name using ID bracelet, hospital card or medical insurance card - F. Confirming with photograph of human patient's face with appropriate identifier. - 2.
-The methods of identification will be recorded on the written directive or an appropriate Radiation Oncology or Nuclear Medicine Quality Management form.
+1. Prior to each administration of radiation requiring a written directive, the identity of the human research subject or patient must be verified by more than one method.
+The identification of the human research subject or patient may be made by any two of the following methods:

+A. Confirming the human research subject or patient's identification by using a photo or other ID;

+- B. Requesting of, receiving a statement from, and confirming the human research subject or patient's name from the human research subject or patient; - C. Requesting from, receiving a statement from, and confirming the human research subject or patient's name from a companion of the human research subject or patient; - D. Requesting and confirming, using the human research subject or patient's record, the human research subject or patient's date of birth, address, social security number, or signature; - E. Confirming the human research subject or patient's name using ID bracelet, hospital card or medical insurance card; or - F. Confirming with photograph of human research subject or patient's face with appropriate identifier. - 2.
+The methods of identification will be recorded on the written directive or an appropriate Radiation Oncology, Interventional Radiology or Nuclear Medicine Quality Management form.